 West Mercia Ch3

 The Fire Brigades moved frequencies into low-band but those retaining VHF links continued to use the Home Office highband allocations.
 By the late 2000s after the Police completed their move, the Fire and Rescue authorities migrated to Airwave, followed by the Ambulance Service.

 West Midlands FBW

-Airwave provides a digital service that is totally secure against eavesdropping for all Blue light service, Army Home Defence brigades and assorted emergency responders.
+Airwave provides a digital service that is totally secure against eavesdropping for all Blue light services, Army Home Defence brigades and assorted emergency responders.
 It is now impossible for owners of scanning receivers to listen in as they had done for the previous thirty years.

-At the time of writing, the Emergency Services continue to use Airwave, but a move towards Mobile Phone 4G technology is in hand as Airwave is unable to provide the data speeds required.
-The ESN 'Emergency Service Network' as it is called is due to rollout in 2018.
-However in May 2018, Motorola say they expect the airwave contract to be extended for another 5 years.
+At the time of writing, the Emergency Services continue to use Airwave, but a move towards Mobile Phone 4G technology is in hand, as Airwave is unable to provide the data speeds required.
+The replacement 'Emergency Service Network' ESN is due to rollout in 2018.
+However in May 2018, Motorola say they expect the Airwave contract to be extended for another 5 years.
 ESN description and progress - dated November 2018: Cached Copy of www.gov.uk/government/publications/the-emergency-services-mobile-communications-programme/emergency-services-network